sap-tutorials/Tutorials/tutorials/odata-dd-6-annotations/odata-dd-6-annotations.md

 time: 20
 ---

-# Understand how to read annotations in OData metadata documents
+# Learn how to read annotations in OData metadata documents

 <!-- description --> Annotations from different vocabularies can be found throughout OData metadata documents.